Beepiz/BleGattCoroutines/README.md

 I/MainViewModel$logNameAndAppearance: Disconnected!
 I/MainViewModel$logNameAndAppearance: Closed!
 ```
-This proves our library is working and that **WE MADE GATT GREAT AGAIN!**
+This proves our library is working and that Bluetooth GATT can be functional.

 ## Download